greyshaman/rfs_tester/README.md

 2. Create a new branch for your feature or bugfix.
 3. Make your changes and ensure all tests pass.
 4. Submit a pull request with a detailed description of your changes.

+## Licenses

+This project is licensed under the MIT or Apache-2.0 License.